realworldocaml/book/en/imperative-programming.md

 ((typ ocamltop)(name imperative-programming/printf.topscript)(part 1))
 ```

-Importantly, and unlike C's `printf`, the `printf` in OCaml is
+Unlike C's `printf`, the `printf` in OCaml is type-safe.
+In
-type-safe.
-In particular, if we provide an argument whose type
+particular, if we provide an argument whose type doesn't match what's
-doesn't match what's presented in the format string, we'll get a type
+presented in the format string, we'll get a type error.
-error.

 ```frag
 ((typ ocamltop)(name imperative-programming/printf.topscript)(part 2))